osmoscraft/osmosmemo/README.md

 # Other tools

-osmos::memo is part of the osmos::craft project.
-You might find these helpful:
+osmos::memo is part of the [osmos::craft](https://osmoscraft.org) project.
+If you enjoy this tool, you might also like:
 - [osmos::feed](https://github.com/osmoscraft/osmosfeed): A web-based RSS reader running entirely from your GitHub repo.